Southwestern Community Services

 The Program

 Over twenty years ago, Keene recognized the critical need to continue increasing its supply of Workforce Housing.
 This was a component of supporting the notion to try and achieve a “balanced supply” of housing in the city.
 Housing in our neighborhoods located near central Keene are mostly intact as neighborhoods, but struggle.
-Yet, they have many existing strengths and assets (who does not want to live near work, school and/or a vibrant downtown plus recreation?).
+Yet, they have many existing strengths and assets (who does not want to live near work, school, and/or a vibrant downtown plus recreation?).

 This housing stock should be used in a strategic way to improve lives and provide housing for our community.
 These neighborhoods are referred to as “middle neighborhoods.”
-Our “middle neighborhoods” are “walkable”, have good bones on desirable blocks, based on location; near downtown and employment opportunities.
+Our “middle neighborhoods” are “walkable”, have good bones on desirable blocks, based on location; are near downtown and employment opportunities.
 However, they face a profound lack of confidence in the future of their neighborhoods.
 They require strategic investments—but far less than what is needed to revitalize neighborhoods that have fallen into deep distress.
-Keeping these neighborhoods from sliding further into neglect and disinvestment is also a long-term savings, since the cost of turning communities around once they have lost their confidence and their amenities have decayed is astronomical.
+Keeping these neighborhoods from sliding further into neglect and disinvestment is also a long-term savings since the cost of turning communities around once they have lost their confidence and their amenities have decayed is astronomical.

 One of the most prominent efforts over the years were SCS’ collaborations with Keene Housing.
 These two organizations worked together in 2005 to create the Stone Arch Village development.
 Fifty-seven units of permanently affordable apartments were built on upper Court Street in 2005/6.
 A second was the complete re-development of the former seventy-five-unit Cheshire Homes development near Key Road.
 It was here in 2012/13 where the notion was raised that it was just as important to bring new housing development to the city as it was to “preserve” the existing stock of Workforce Housing.

-Beyond these examples, private developers as well as Keene State College have recently added many hundreds of beds – on and off campus – to serve student population; market developers have just recently added over two hundred market-rate units to the city; SCS and Keene Housing have, over the past 15+ years, developed and/or restored many hundreds of units to serve low to moderate income senior, disabled and working households throughout the city.
-All of this has occurred while little additional preservation has progressed in addressing the needs of the city’s single-family, working class neighborhoods.
+Beyond these examples, private developers as well as Keene State College have recently added many hundreds of beds – on and off campus – to serve the student population; market developers have just recently added over two hundred market-rate units to the city; SCS and Keene Housing have, over the past 15+ years, developed and/or restored many hundreds of units to serve low to moderate income senior, disabled and working households throughout the city.
+All of this has occurred while little additional preservation has progressed in addressing the needs of the city’s single-family, working-class neighborhoods.
 Keene is effectively “built out” with extremely little land left for traditional single-family development.
 What it does have is the “East Side”.

 Collaborative efforts such as this are built upon a few cornerstones.
-21 in 21 has cornerstones that include leadership by two entities (the City and SCS) that understand, value and have proven that they can effectively work together towards a common goal.
+21 in 21 has cornerstones that include leadership by two entities (the City and SCS) that understand, value, and have proven that they can effectively work together towards a common goal.
 Second, that these entities clearly understand the value of re-investing in critical areas of their city.
 Finally, there is a true, locally driven desire and significant resources available to improve the energy efficiency and overall condition of the community’s existing housing stock, particularly with the city’s working-class neighborhoods.

 Management Team